learn-co-curriculum/python-p4-intro-to-iam/README.md

 the right track.

-Digital identities can be stored in databases as records or in special **directory services** using a special protocol called Lightweight Directory Access Protocol (or LDAP).
+Digital identities can be stored in databases as records or in special **directory services** using a protocol called Lightweight Directory Access Protocol (or LDAP).
 For simplicity's sake, we will just be using SQLite in this module.